nine2/vim-copyright/README.md

         \ 'uml', 'plantuml'
 ]
 ```

 custom filetype:
 ```
 let g:file_copyright_auto_filetypes = [
         \ 'py', 'python'
 ]
 ```

-- use `:CopyrightAdd` to add copyright for your file.
-- use `:CopyrightUpdate` to update copyright.

 you can set comment_prefix map: